jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 Here:

 - `schema` is the **parsed schema** (as a JS object).
-You can create this JS object from a GraphQL schema string just by invoking `buildSchema(schemaString)` [[2](https://graphql.org/graphql-js/utilities/#buildschema)].
+You can create this JS object from a GraphQL schema string by invoking `buildSchema(schemaString)` [[2](https://graphql.org/graphql-js/utilities/#buildschema)].
 - `requestString` is the GraphQL **query string** we want to run against the schema.
 - `rootValue` is the root value passed to the executor.
-- `contextValue`, which is going to be passed to all resolving functions (more later).
+- `contextValue`, will be passed to all resolving functions (more later).
-- `variableValues`, values of all the values present on the `queryString`.
+- `variableValues`, values for each of the variables present in the `queryString`.
 - `operationName`, the name of the operation, if any.

 ### How GraphQL.JS Resolves a Request

-Let's completely forget for a second about a web server and any implementation the detail and let's consider the following GraphQL **schema**:
+Let's completely forget for a second about the web server and any implementation detail and consider the following GraphQL **schema**:

 ```graphql
 type Query {